JAK-Of-All-Forces/promptify/planning/project_proposal.md

 ## Open Questions - What questions do you still have?
 What topics do you need to research more for your project?

 We need to research what exactly is in the Spotify API and how to access it.
-We also need to research how to use Spotfy login as an authentcation point for user, as well as how to keep that information secure.
-Some questions we have include is what are required features for our project, if any?
+We also need to research how to use Spotify login as an authentication point for users, as well as how to keep that information secure.
+Some questions we have include what are required features for our project, if any?